communityii/yii2-common/PLUGINS.md

 ##Problems##

 - each plugin's init script is loaded each time the pluggable component is constructed.
-This may cause performance issues with larger applications or if a plugin is not organized properly ie. plugin loads all of it's code in the init script instead of attaching event handlers to only include code as needed.
+This may cause performance issues with larger applications that have lots of plugins or if a plugin is not organized properly ie. plugin loads all of it's code in the init script instead of attaching event handlers to only include code as needed.
 - since components are loaded via an init script this may make the application less readable than using a config file.
 - if two plugins try to attach modules or components with the same id, this or similar situations could create conflicts